oliyh/fixa/README.md

 ### clojure.test

-Unfortunately due to the way clojure.test is written, a monkeypatched `deftest` is required to smuggle the fixtures through.
+Unfortunately due to the way clojure.test is written, an alternative `deftest` is required to smuggle the fixtures through.

 ```clj
 (require '[fixa.clj-test :refer [deftest]])